durodolahabib043/BetWorksLogin/README.md

 # BetWorksLogin

 ## Attention
 The Mock server expects "DurodolaHabib043" as username else it will fail.
-Password can be anything as long as it confirms to the Regex
+Password can be anything as long as it conforms to the Regex
 (13 CHARACTERS - ONE CAPITAL AND ONE DIGIT)

 ## App Architecture